 Arun Kapur is an educator with over 40 years experience.
 Kapur is the Director of The Royal Academy in Bhutan, a holistic K12 education initiative of His Majesty the King of Bhutan that refocuses the curriculum to address 5 key areas of development.
-5 Areas Of Development was selected as one of HundrED's 100 Global Inspiring Innovations of 2017.
+5 Areas Of Development was selected as one of HundrED's 100 Global Inspiring Innovations.

 Please introduce yourself and your innovation

-The magic bullet to this actually was His Majesty The King Of Bhutan who, when he heard about this, he brought in his wisdom, he’s young, he’s 35 years old, but his wisdom is way beyond.
-So we’re actually in many ways implementing a lot of things that he has brought to the picture and therefore we are able to do this and we’re able to make sure it is designed in such a way that it can flourish in different physical or geographical environments, it’s not just built for this one place.
+The magic bullet to this was His Majesty The King Of Bhutan who brought in his wisdom (he’s 35 years old, but his wisdom is way beyond!).
+Actually, in many ways, we're implementing a lot of things that he has brought to the picture and therefore we are able to do this and to make sure it is designed in such a way that it can flourish in different physical or geographical environments, it’s not just built for this one place.

 What should the next 100 years of education look like?

 Since time immemorial we’ve had rites of passage, growing up, going from children to adults.
 That’s not going to change, there will always be rites of passage.

 I think what we’ve done over the years is outsourced the whole rites of passage aspect to something called schools.
 I think together the adults need to be part of these rites of passage much more than they have been.
 There’s been almost a professional divide between parenting and schooling and that needs to disappear or merge a little more.
 In the next 100 years, we should work together, to help each other become better.

 The fact that adults think they have the answers, that has to go.